 MR. O’CONNELL: Yes.
 May she remain in the courtroom, Your Honor?
 She’s not going to testify.

 THE COURT: Thank you, Dr. Loftus.

-Many thanks to Erin Banks for her generous assistance in transcribing this testimony.
+Special thanks to Erin Banks for her transcription assistance.